kowey/GenI/doc/manual/polarity.md

 $(-2,-2)n$!
 But for the most part, the intervals are zero length, and you can just think of $-2n$ as shorthand for $(-2,-2)n$.

-## Interface

-## The automaton itself - outline
+## Building a polarity automaton

-{polarity:overview}

-We start with the controller function (the general architecture) and detail the individual steps in the following sections.
-The basic architecture is as follows:
+The basic process for constructing a polarity automaton is as follows:

 1. Build a seed automaton (section {sec:seed\_automaton}).